rsdoiel/antenna/planet.md

 ---

-## Woman with incurable cancer says daughters keep her going
+## 'I've only ever wanted a simple life,' says Leona Macken

 date: 2025-06-04, from: RTÉ News

-A 38-year-old woman with incurable cancer has said her daughters give her the drive to keep going and said she does not want to leave her 'beautiful life'.
+A 38-year-old woman with incurable cancer has said her daughters give her the drive to keep going and said she does not want to leave her "beautiful life".

 <br>